humbug/phar-updater/README.md

 The PHP constraints are applied, when defined in the manifest, and if you have not called the strategy object's `ignorePhpRequirements()` method to disable those restrictions.

+SHA-256 with the `sha256` entry is strongly recommended.
+If you need to support SHA-1 file hashes, and cannot transition immediately, you may use SHA-1 using a `sha1` entry instead.
+You must then call the `useSha1()` method on the strategy object to enable SHA-1 support.